shinichimg/cv/README.md

 - [x] Strong verbal and written communication skills including the ability to share ideas both with the business and internal IT teams
 - [x] Ability to maintain a detail oriented approach while multitasking in a fast paced environment

+## Additional Skills
+- Proficient in Python with experience in Pandas for data analytics, web scraping/crawling with Scrapy, and NumPy.

 ## Responsibilities:
 - Performed the roles of Salesforce.com Administrator and Developer in the organization.